ChrisKlug/web-dev-workshop/labs/lab16/lab16.md

 # Lab 16: Testing with Authentication

-The thing is that now that you have added authentication to the website, you probably want to test it as well.
-But it doesn't really matter if you want to test it not.
-Because if you open the Test Explorer and run the tests, you will actually notice that they are failing at the moment.
+The thing is, now that you have added authentication to the website, you probably want to test it as well.
+But it doesn't really matter if you want to test it or not, because if you open the Test Explorer and run the tests, you will actually notice that they are failing at the moment.

-If dig into the tests, and look at the error, you will see that it throws an __InvalidOperationException__ with the message __Provide Authority, MetadataAddress, Configuration, or ConfigurationManager to OpenIdConnectOptions__.
+If you dig into the tests and look at the error, you will see that it throws an __InvalidOperationException__ with the message __Provide Authority, MetadataAddress, Configuration, or ConfigurationManager to OpenIdConnectOptions__.

 This is a bit confusing if you don't know what it means.
-But it means that the address if the IdP hasn't been provided.
+But it means that the address of the IdP hasn't been provided.
 And because of that, the OIDC handler can't find the information that it needs to do its work.

-There is a 2 part solution to this.
+There is a two-part solution to this.
 The first part is to remove the OIDC authentication scheme to make it not fail.
-And the second part is to add another authentication scheme to use during testing.
+The second part is to add another authentication scheme to use during testing.

 ## Steps (for Visual Studio)